Sheldon Brooks

 Sheldon Brooks (May 20, 1811 – May 19, 1883) was an American physician and politician.

 Brooks was born in Redfield, Oswego County, New York.
 He was a farmer and a physician.
-In 1856, Brooks moved to Minnesota and helped platted the community of Beaver, Winona County, Minnesota.
+In 1856, Brooks moved to Minnesota and helped platt the community of Beaver, Winona County, Minnesota.
 He continued to farm and practiced medicine.
-Brooks served in the Winona County Commission and then in the Minnesota House of Representatives in 1959 and 1860.
+Brooks served in the Winona County Commission and then in the Minnesota House of Representatives in 1859 and 1860.
 In 1862, he started a grain warehouse in Minneiska, Minnesota and was involved with the lumber business.
 Brooks died in Winona, Minnesota and was in failing health.